nsivakanthan/minima/_posts/2022-12-12-Neural-Network-from-Scratch.md

   return sum(int(x == y) for (x, y) in test_results)
 ```

 Here is the main function.
 It will first group together the training and test data from the inputs 'X_train', 'y_train', 'X_test', 'Y_test'.
 Then, it will shuffle the training data to create mini-batches of size specified by the user input into the function.
 For each mini-batch, backpropagation and gradient descent will be performed and used to update the weights and biases for the next mini-batch.
 After all mini-batches are completed, those updated weights and biases are used to test the data.
 The output of this test is printed.
 This completes one epoch and the process is repeated for the number of epochs specified by the user input into the function.
+Once all epochs are complete, a confusion matrix is printed out using the final predictions on the testing data from the trained network.

 ```python